 File Space Allocation

 Most computers, be they laptops or desktop machines, have one main drive with perhaps a secondary drive.
-The main drive of your computer probably contains a folder called ‘Documents’ where you save your correspondence and spreadsheets and another folder called, for example, ‘My Pictures’ where you might naturally store photos you’ve downloaded from your camera.
+The main drive of your computer probably contains a folder called ‘Documents’.
+This is where you save your correspondence and spreadsheets.
+It also has another folder called, for example, ‘My Pictures’.
+This is where you might naturally store photos you’ve downloaded from your camera.

-It’s easy to just keep adding more and more files to these folders but if you do, your computer will begin to slow down and eventually crash.
-This is because the main drive contains not just your documents and photos but essential software and other resources needed to make it work.
+It’s easy to just keep adding more and more files to these folders.
+But your computer will begin to slow down and eventually crash.
+This is because the main drive doesn’t contain only your documents and photos.
+It also houses essential software and other resources needed to make it work.

 It’s important to keep an eye on your computer’s main drive space as it needs spare capacity to work properly.

 Fortunately, it’s easy to check your disk space using Lightroom.
-In fact, all the operations you might need to perform to achieve the smooth and efficient running of your Lightroom setup can and should be done from within Lightroom.
+In fact, you can and should complete all the operations you might need for your Lightroom setup from within Lightroom.

 Let’s start by checking your free space.

-The folders panel can be configured to show the amount of free space on each drive.
+You can configure the folders panel to show the amount of free space on each drive.

 When you imported your photos into Lightroom, they will either have already been in a folder on your computer or they will have been copied into a folder.